 Haddenham Garden Centre has undertaken a long-awaited expansion thanks to a grant from the LEADER Programme.

 The family-owned Haddenham Garden Centre began trading in 1978, with the coffee shop opening in 2007.
 It was hoped that further developments would begin within two years of this, but due to the financial climate and a focus on running the existing business, this had to be delayed considerably.
-Now, with the help of a near £180,000 LEADER grant, the developments can be implemented.
+Now, with the help of a near £180,000 LEADER grant, the developments have been implemented.

-When the work is complete, the coffee shop will be housed in a new building with a larger seating area and kitchen, while the farm shop will benefit from new fixtures in order to provide a much bigger range of local produce.
-The garden centre will also have a brand new frontage and entrance that will vastly improve the appearance of the site from the road.
+The coffee shop is housed in a new building with a larger seating area and kitchen, while the farm shop benefits from new fixtures in order to provide a much bigger range of local produce.
+The garden centre has a brand new frontage and entrance that vastly improves the appearance of the site from the road.

 Ben knew there was scope for expansion after the results of a customer survey revealed that nearly one third of customers had been turned away from the coffee shop on one or more occasions as all of the seats were taken.